US, Bahrain sign strategic security and economic agreement | Law-Order

 US, Bahrain sign strategic security and economic agreement

 "At the heart of the agreement is a shared goal: working together to build a region that is more secure, more prosperous, and that's more connected to the world economy," Blinken said to reporters just before the signing ceremony.
-"We're looking forward to using this agreement as a framework for additional countries that they wish to join us in strengthening regional stability, economic cooperation and technological innovation. "
+"We're looking forward to using this agreement as a framework for additional countries that may wish to join us in strengthening regional stability, economic cooperation and technological innovation."

 The development comes during a period of churn in the Gulf as the Biden government negotiates with Saudi Arabia about a U.S.-Saudi defense pact and the possibility of an Israel-Saudi agreement aimed at normalizing relations.
 Bahrain already hosts the U.S. Navy's Fifth Fleet and the headquarters of the U.S. Naval Forces Central Command.
 Thousands of U.S. military personnel are deployed in Bahrain, which is designated as a major non-NATO ally.